-The Biden administration has set out to dismantle Trump’s legacy except in one area: space
+The Biden administration has set out to dismantle Trump’s legacy, except in one area: Space

 The Trump administration embraced exploration and directed NASA to speed up its moon campaign, directing it to land another man, and the first woman, on the lunar surface by 2024.
 Despite an intense lobbying campaign, the White House, however, did not receive the full funding, some $3.3 billion, it said it needed to meet that goal.
 But for the first time since Apollo, Congress last year appropriated nearly $1 billion for a spacecraft capable of flying astronauts to and from the lunar surface.

-Last month, when asked about the program, White House Press Secretary Jen Psaki initially said she did not know what the Biden administration’s stance on the program was.
+Last month, when asked about the program, White House press secretary Jen Psaki initially said she did not know what the Biden administration’s stance on the program was.
 But the next day she said the administration wholeheartedly embraced it.

 “I’m very excited about it now to tell my daughter all about it,” she said.
 “For those of you who have not been following closely, through the Artemis program, the United States government will work with industry and international partners to send astronauts to the moon — another man and a woman to the moon, which is very exciting — conduct new and exciting science, prepare for future missions to Mars and demonstrate America’s values.”